 This situation only applies to Raw Transaction Filters.

-If you build your JSON using the Dashboard trick explained above, Date and DateTime Fields in the generated JSON need to be edited slightly before the JSON can be used in a Filter; You’ll need to make use of a comparison operator, as well as reformat the date using Liquid.
+If you build your JSON using the Dashboard trick explained above, the Date and DateTime Fields in the generated JSON need to be edited slightly before they can be used in a Filter.
+You’ll need to use a comparison operator and reformat the date using Liquid.

 In the following example, Records are being filtered based on whether their expiration_date is less than six days from now: